PADI TEC 50

 - Be certified as a PADI Rescue Diver or provide a qualifying certification from another training organization.
 For this course, a qualifying certification is proof of training in diver rescue.
 Students who meet this prerequisite through a qualifying certification must provide proof of training in CPR and First Aid within the previous two years.

 - Have a minimum of 100 logged dives, of which at least 25 dives were made with nitrox deeper than 18 meters, and have at least 20dives deeper than 30 meters

 - Have a medical form signed by your physician within the last 12 months

 Your Tec Deep Instructor may also introduce you to using trimix on the last open water dive.

-Included in the course are Tec Deep Manual, cylinder, wing and backplate, regulator and specialized equipment hire, and certification.
-Other equipment hire, diving fees, transport, accommodation, and gas fees are not included.
+Included in the course are all training, transport to the dive sites, and the following equipment rental: cylinder, wing and backplate, regulator and specialized equipment hire.
+Other equipment hires, boat/ferry fees (if applicable), accommodation, gas fees, and eLearning are not included.